fifth-postulate/postscript-whisperer/workshop/guide/src/tool/drawing.md

 It is about time we talk about drawing with PostScript!

 The above doodle is created with some of the drawing primitives that PostScript provides.
-To wet our apetite we will list the entire program below
+To wet our appetite we will list the entire program below

 ```ps
 {{#include ../../image-src/drawing.ps}}
 ```

 ## Current Path
 The central concept in PostScript programs is the path.
 The drawing primitives construct paths.
-You might remember from the "Hello, World!"-program that you first construct a path and then stroke it.
+You might remember from the "Hello, World!"-program that your first construct a path and then stroke it.
 Later we will learn that paths can also be filled.

 The path that is being constructed is called the _current path_.
 The drawing operators change the current path in certain ways.